abhiTronix/vidgear/README.md

 &nbsp;

+## VideoGear

-> _VideoGear API provides a special internal wrapper around VidGear's exclusive [**Video Stabilizer**][stabilizer-doc] class._
+> *VideoGear API provides a special internal wrapper around VidGear's exclusive [**Video Stabilizer**][stabilizer-doc] class.*

-VideoGear also acts as a Common Video-Capture API that provides internal access for both [CamGear](#camgear) and [PiGear](#pigear) APIs and their parameters with an exclusive `enablePiCamera` boolean flag.
+VideoGear also serves as a unified video-capture API, offering seamless access to [CamGear](#camgear), [PiGear](#pigear), and [FFGear](#ffgear) along with their respective parameters.
+You can switch between these backends using the `api` parameter (defaults to `Backend.CAMGEAR`).

-VideoGear is ideal when you need to switch to different video sources without changing your code much.
-Also, it enables easy stabilization for various video-streams _(real-time or not)_ with minimum effort and writing way fewer lines of code.
+It is especially useful when you want to toggle between different video-capture backends without significant code changes.
+Additionally, it simplifies video stabilization for both real-time and non-real-time streams, requiring minimal effort and fewer lines of code.

 **Below is a snapshot of a VideoGear Stabilizer in action (_See its detailed usage [here][stabilizer-doc-ex]_):**